Email FacebookTwitterMenu burgerClose thin

 Blue Sky Laws and Venture Capital Funds

-Covered securities for blue sky laws include any security listed on a national stock exchange any security sold in accordance with Rule 506 of Regulation D under the securities act of 1933.
+Covered securities for blue sky laws include any security listed on a national stock exchange or any security sold in accordance with Rule 506 of Regulation D under the securities act of 1933.
 Most venture capital fund offerings are conducted under Rule 506.
-This means that, essentially, most offerings by venture funds are exempt from blue sky laws and may be exempt from the registration requirements with each state.
+This means most offerings by venture funds are exempt from blue sky laws.
+They may also be exempt from the registration requirements with each state.

 Here is a breakdown of the two parts of Rule 506 under Regulation D that are important for venture funds: